Nepeta cataria var citriodora

 Strong, lemony floral with a rounded herbaceous catnip-like back note.

-Traditionally catnip essential oil has been used as an insect repellant due to the nepetalactone content of the oil.
+Traditionally catnip essential oil has been used to reduce the nuisance of flying insects due to the nepetalactone content of the oil.
 Lemon catnip has a much lower nepetalactone level than traditional catnip oil.
 However, lemon catnip also contains citronellol and geraniol which attribute to repellant actions of the oil.

 Lemon catnip does have the characteristic catnip aroma.
 However, it is intertwined with geranium-like and citrus notes that combine to make a very complex oil.
 Extremely tenacious, a little will go a long way in a blend.